 Till thy wished smile thy mother’s pangs o’erpay.

-In the final stanza of the poem, the speaker says that if there was any way to hurry the child along, she’s been engaged in that action.
+In the final stanza of ‘To a Little Invisible Being Who is Expected Soon to Become Visible,’ the speaker says that if there was any way to hurry the child along, she’s been engaged in that action.
 No prayer, she thinks, or song (like this one) have the power to affect the speed at which the child comes into the world.
 But, if they did, praying, singing, or reading would be all she did every day so she could sooner see the child’s and the mother’s happiness.

 Readers who enjoyed ‘To a Little Invisible Being Who is Expected Soon to Become Visible’ should also consider reading some of Anna Lætitia Barbauld’s other poems.
 For example:

 - ‘The Rights of Women’ – suggest the power a woman might have if she resisted the rules of society and rose up to take control of her life.